msp-strath/cs208-logic/pages/hoare-loops.md

 The meaning of `while(C) { <program> }` is deceptively simple looking: “keep doing `<program>` as long as `C` is true”.
 Unfortunately, this simplicity is a trap:

-1. It is very easy to write programs where `C` never becomes true, which means that the loop never finishes.
+Firstly, it is very easy to write programs where `C` never becomes true, which means that the loop never finishes.
 We will not address this problem here, only mention that the variant of Hoare Logic that we are using here does not prove termination.
-We would have to switch to [total Hoare logic](hoare-loops.md#hoare-loops:termination)
+We would have to switch to [total Hoare logic](hoare-loops.md#hoare-loops:termination).

-2. If we try to prove something about the loop the intuitive steps are:
+Secondly, if we try to prove something about the loop the intuitive steps are:
    1. Something is true at the start of the loop: `P0`.
    2. After one step, `P1` is true.
    3. Then `P2` is true
    4. ...
    5. After enough steps, `P` is true, which is what we wanted.

 Unfortunately, this reasoning isn't very rigorous and it is pretty much impossible to pin down when it is sound.

 The rigorous way to prove things about a loop is to find a *loop invariant*.
 This is some `P` that is true when the loop starts, and remains true every time we go round the loop.